harvestfi/thegraph/README.md

 ### Query Examples
 Here a couple of examples will be given to hopefully show the use cases and make the previous information come full circle.

 We are going to take two separate approaches to query the 10 most recent DoHardWorks for a specific vault.
-The first example will use the `vault` entry as seen here:
+The first example will use the `vault` entry point as seen here:

     {
       vault(id: "0x02d77f6925f4ef89ee2c35eb3dd5793f5695356f"){